The simplest minimal subtraction for massive scalar field theory: Conclusions

 \section{Conclusions}

-The method presented essentially provides a detailed discussion of that introduced in ref. \cite{Leite1} concerning the case of an Euclidean $\lambda\phi^{4}$ field theory.
-In addition, we included a parallel treatment of a similar quantum field theory with Minkowski signature for the spacetime metric tensor.
-This completes the unified picture of the simplest massive minimal subtraction scheme in the statistical mechanics of static critical phenomena as well as in relativistic applications occurring, for instance, in particle physics.
-From the $QFT$ viewpoint of a massive $\phi^{4}$ theory, the solution of the $CS$ equation for the kinematical renormalized two-point function leads to the appearance of a spacelike external momentum.
-Reduced to the most basic aspects, the analogous phenomena with the feature of a spacelike momentum as kinematical variable takes place in the high energy limit of deep inelastic lepton-nucleon scattering explained by quantum chromodynamics ($QCD$)\cite{Reya}.
-In the $\phi^{4}$ theory, the analogue of this phenomenon is the asymptotic behavior of momentum space amplitudes with large spacelike external momentum which are extracted from the $OPE$ (see \cite{C1} in $d=4$ and \cite{Mitter} in $d=4-\epsilon$).
-It is remarkable that the Born term in perturbation theory as employed herein is sufficient to predict the existence of the kinematical configuration analogous to deep inelastic scattering at the nontrivial fixed point.
+The method presented provides a detailed discussion of that introduced in ref. \cite{Leite1} concerning the case of an Euclidean $\lambda\phi^{4}$ field theory.
+In addition, we included a parallel treatment of a similar quantum field theory with the Minkowski signature for the spacetime metric tensor.
+This treatment completes the unified picture of the most straightforward massive minimal subtraction scheme in the statistical mechanics of static critical phenomena and relativistic applications occurring, for instance, in particle physics.
+From the $QFT$ viewpoint of a massive $\phi^{4}$ theory, we have just proved that the application of the $CS$ equation to the renormalized two-point function at the nontrivial fixed point implies that the momentum of the associated propagator is spacelike for $d \neq 4$ in that regime.
+Its existence can only be guaranteed if the scalar particle associated with the field is in an internal state, like a Higgs boson in some kinematical regions occurring in deep inelastic electron-nucleon scattering, as described in \cite{SMVV}.
+Remarkably, the Born term in perturbation theory, as employed herein, is sufficient to predict the existence of the kinematical configuration analogous to deep inelastic scattering at the nontrivial fixed point.
 It is then consistent with a true ultraviolet (fixed point) behavior.
-Of course there are important different elements in this analogy.
-First, the physical process described in $QCD$ occurs in $d=4$ (spacetime) dimensions whereas in the $\phi^{4}$ theory it occurs in $d=4 -\epsilon$.
-Second, the trivial fixed point $u=0$ is a true ultraviolet fixed point of the $QCD$ approach to that scattering limit, while for $\phi^{4}$ the nontrivial fixed point is the one that produces the external state with spacelike momentum.
-The bottom line is that we {\it cannot} set $\epsilon=0$ to prove triviality in $d=4$ for massive $\phi^{4}$ theory as explained.
-As it turns out, the method described can be efficient to perform renormalized perturbative computations in the statistical mechanics of finite size systems in a parallel plate geometry of infinite extent along $(d-1)$ directions and finite size $L$ perpendicular to that hyperplane.
-A recent proposal could address critical properties of finite size systems in momentum space when the order parameter satisfies diverse boundary conditions using normalization conditions.
-The massless minimal subtraction version was employed to treat only the particular cases associated with periodic and antiperiodic boundary conditions of the field at the limiting surfaces located at, say $z=0,L$ \cite{BL}.
+From the statistical mechanics viewpoint, the nontrivial fixed point occurs in the ultraviolet regime characterized by space distances much smaller than the correlation length.
+The method has potential applications in both scenarios mentioned above.
+As it turns out, the technique described can efficiently be used to perform renormalized perturbative computations in the statistical mechanics of finite-size systems in a parallel plate geometry of infinite extent along $(d-1)$ directions and finite size $L$ perpendicular to that hyperplane.
+A recent proposal could address critical properties of finite-size systems in momentum space when the order parameter satisfies diverse boundary conditions using normalization conditions.
+The massless minimal subtraction version treated only the cases associated with the field's periodic and antiperiodic boundary conditions at the limiting surfaces at, say, $z=0,L$ \cite{BL}.
 It would be trivial to extend the present method to these boundary conditions in the massive case.
 Less obvious is how to extend the techniques presented herein to Neuman and Dirichlet boundary conditions \cite{SBL}.
-Nevertheless, we believe that the techniques just presented could be employed to tackle these problems from the perspective of minimal subtraction as well.
-We would like to acknowledge partial support from CAPES (Brazilian agency) through the PROEX Program 534/2018 grant number 23038.003382/2018-39.
+Nevertheless, the techniques presented could be employed to tackle these problems from the perspective of minimal subtraction.
+We would like to acknowledge partial support from CAPES (Brazilian agency) through the PROEX Program grant number 0041/2022.